USEPA/MCSimMod/README.md

-# RMCSim package
+# MCSimMod package
 <Insert intro>

-`deSolve` needed for `RMCSim`:
+`deSolve` needed for `MCSimMod`:

 `library.packages("deSolve")`

 ## Windows Install
-Make sure RTools (https://cran.r-project.org/bin/windows/Rtools/) is installed prior to RMCSim install.
+Make sure RTools (https://cran.r-project.org/bin/windows/Rtools/) is installed prior to MCSimMod install.

 Before installing, add the appropriate RTools bins to the path.
 Each RTools base directory will be different depending on the version.